 Required documents

-Foreigners driving in Thailand must carry an International Driving Permit (IDP) with their home license or have a Thai driving license.
-The minimum age is 18 for cars and 15 for motorcycles, and not having an IDP may void insurance.
+Foreigners who wish to drive in Thailand must carry an International Driving Permit (IDP) along with a valid license from their home country or hold a legally issued Thai driving license.
+The minimum driving age is generally 18 for cars and 15 for motorcycles.
+Driving without an IDP may invalidate insurance coverage in case of an accident.

 3. Other Important Laws